Folsom Motorcycle Accident Lawyer Serving California and Surrounding Communities

 Sometimes California motorcyclists engage in lane splitting.
 This is a maneuver that is illegal in every other state but that is legal in California.
 It allows motorcyclists to weave between lanes at fast speeds.
 California does not track how often lane splitting is involved in causing accidents.
 Guidelines are being created to determine what safe lane splitting would entail.

-Unsafe lane changes are often made in a moment's distraction, but they may have devastating consequences for a rider.
-The Sacramento lawyers at Travis G. Black & Associates has experience handling claims arising out of these accidents.
+Unsafe lane changes are often made in a moment’s distraction, but they may have devastating consequences for a rider.
+The California personal injury lawyers at Travis G. Black & Associates has experience handling claims arising out of these accidents.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
-For a free consultation with a motor vehicle collision attorney, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+For a free consultation with a Folsom personal injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.